 Deciding where to live in Halifax is tricky because it depends on your needs.
 Are you looking for somewhere family-friendly?
 Are you a student in need of affordable housing?
 Or maybe you’re a hip young professional who wants to be in the middle of the action?
 Each situation needs a different set of buildings.
-Luckily, we’ve taken everything into account, creating the ultimate list of the best places to live in Halifax!
+Luckily, we’ve made it easy to find Halifax apartments for rent and taken everything into account, creating the ultimate list of the best places to live in Halifax!

 The top family and kid-friendly Halifax neighborhoods

 A top pick for families, Westmount is the kind of neighbourhood where everyone knows your name.
 More than that, residents look out for one another and are happy to pitch in with each other’s kids.
 The schools are also strong, which is a huge draw for many people.
 Best of all, there are plenty of kid-friendly, activities, including a waterpark!

 This neighbourhood’s biggest draw is its schools.
 Teachers and staff are known for going out of their way to help students excel.
 Outside school, there’s a strong community with a lot of young parents.
 The hub for a lot of these families is Dewolf Park, which has a lot of events and activities for kids to enjoy.

 Fairview offers a good balance.
 It’s got a lot of great parks, but it’s also close to downtown.
 That allows it to be fun for younger and older kids.
 This Westmount and Bedford, the schools in Fairview are strong.
 For the safest area, look at the northern part of the neighbourhood.

 Top neighborhoods in Halifax for singles and young professionals